PrestaShop/prestashop.github.io/news/_posts/releases/2022-07-25-prestashop-1-7-8-7-maintenance-release.md

 * Dominik Shaim who first reached out to the security team and helped investigate the vulnerability
 * Maintainers Daniel Hlavacek and Krystian Podemski who helped investigate the vulnerability
 * Maintainer and security lead Thomas Baccelli who helped investigate the vulnerability and build the fix
-* QA analysts and engineers who tested this release and the upgrade process: Florine Hea, Sarah Lorenzini, Khouloud Belguith, Hana Rebai, Marwa Chelly, Hibatallah Aouadni, Boubker Bribri and Aurelien Rita.
+* QA analysts and engineers who tested this release and the upgrade process: Florine Hea, Sarah Cavrot, Khouloud Belguith, Hana Rebai, Marwa Chelly, Hibatallah Aouadni, Boubker Bribri and Aurelien Rita.

 Thank you!